-“But we are going to improve that, combined with targeting higher overall DM yield, because this will really help with fitting plantain into farm systems,” Mark says.
+But we are going to improve that, combined with targeting higher overall dry matter yield, because this will really help with fitting plantain into farm systems.

-In terms of animal performance, it’s palatable, easily digested and rich in essential minerals and trace elements.
+For animals, it’s palatable, easily digested and rich in essential minerals and trace elements.
 Grazing utilisation is good, because Captain remains obviously upright in the pasture year-round.

 Sow it as a specialist three year dairy pasture, mixed with hybrid ryegrass and white clover; or include it with new perennial ryegrass pastures.

 Or mix it with red and white clovers for high liveweight gain and red meat finishing.
 You can also include it in perennial pasture mixes for sheep, beef and deer.

 Captain CSP (centre), showing its cool season growth advantage over other cultivars in mid-winter on July 30.